It’s probably inappropriate for a philistine like me to make any kind of comment about the Musikverein.

 The Musikverein is actually the name used for the Gesellschaft der Musikfreunde in Wien, which translates roughly as the Society of Friends of Music in Vienna.

-People also use the term for their concert hall, technically the Musikvereinsgebäude or Musikverein Building.
+People also use the term for their home with its multiple concerts halls: technically the Musikvereinsgebäude or Musikverein Building.

-The venue opened on January 5th, 1870 to a design by Theophil Hansen that you might describe as a hybrid of his Hellenic Austrian parliament and Neorenaissance Academy of Fine Arts Vienna.
+The venue opened on January 5th, 1870 to a design by renowned architect Theophil Hansen.

 Like so many great constructions of the late 19th century, the building used land freed up by the removal of the obsolete city fortifications.